home

 Morgan Plus 4 (1957)

-After the war a number of small adjustements were made to the design, most strikingly to the radiator, but to this very day Morgan still builds cars that in their appearance very much resemble this one (which is half a century old).
+After the war a number of small adjustements were made to the design, most strikingly to the radiator, but to this very day Morgan still builds cars that in their appearance very much resemble this one.
+In 2016 I visited the Morgan-factory in Malvern Link with Laura.
 This picture is from Hyman Ltd.

 Lancia Lambda (1928)